-Observer reviews (Version 3 - Dec 2009) 1.
-Write the e trip number start date of trip and vesse I name 2.
-If any o f items 1-9 are "U" or "N" then a comment is required in section 5: Y/N Item 1.
-Did the vessel have a copy of the Marine Mammal Operating Procedure?
+.
+Write the e trip number start date of trip and vessel Iname Item 1. f items 1-9 are "U" or "N" then a comment is required in section 5: Y/N/U Did the vessel have a copy of the Marine Mammal Operating Procedure?
 Item 2.
 Was a Vessel Management Plan onboard and was it specific to this vessel?
 Item 3.
 Were key crew members familiar with the contents of the above documents?
 Item 4.
 Did the crew clear the net of "stickers" before shooting?
 Item 5.
-Did the vessel attempt to minimise the amount of time the net spent on the surface?
-Item 6.
+Did the vessel attempt to minimise the amount of time the net spent on the surface? ltem 6.
 Did the vessel refrain from discarding plastic or netting?
 Item 7.
 Did the vessel use mechanisms or procedures that reduced accidental discharge of floor offal and fish to the sea (e.g. grates)?
 Item 8.
 Did the vessel steam away from large congregations of marine mammals?
 Item 9.
 Did the vessel refrain from setting gear when dolphins were nearby?
-0-12 use "Y" to indicate which options were present: Item 10.
+B. Items 10 0-12 use "Y" to indicate which options were present: Item 10.
 The seabird scaring devices available during this trip were: None Tori Line Bird Baffler Warp Scarer Other Item 11.
 The most regularly used seabird scaring device was: None Tori Line Bird Baffler Warp Scarer Other Item 12.
-The main offal management strategy employed during this trip was: Meal Held Batch Mince Other 4.
-If any or f items 13-20 are "Y" or "U" then a comment is required in section 5: Y/N/ Item 13.
+The main offal management strategy employed during this trip was: Meal Held Batch Mince Other I. If any of f items 13-20 are "Y" or "U" then a comment is required in section 5: Y/N/U Item 13.
 When targeting JMA, was there evidence to suggest that the net was shot or retrieved between 2:30am and 4:30am NZST (Only applies north of 40 deg 30 mins S) Item 14.
 Was offal or fish discharged during net shooting or net retrieval periods?
 Item 15.
-Was an additional seabird mitigation device(s) deployed during this trip?
-Item 16.
+Was an additional seabird mitigation device(s) deployed during this trip? ltem 16.
 During turns, were the doors ever fully submerged with a headline depth of less than 100m?
 Item 17.
-Was there a designated crew member looking for marine mammal captures?
-Item 18.
-Were any marine mammal or seabird 'trigger' points activated during this trip?
-Item 19.
+Was there a designated crew member looking for marine mammal captures? ltem 18.
+Were any marine mammal or seabird 'trigger' points activated during this trip? ltem 19.
 Were there equipment failures that increased seabird/marine mammal capture risk?
+Item 20.
+Were there any other notable seabird or marine mammal related events during this trip?